rajkundan463/Online-Payment-fraud-detection/README.md

-# online-fraud-detection
-using jupyter notebook and pycharm with language python with pandas ,streamlit

 # Online Fraud Detection

 This project aims to detect online fraud using machine learning techniques.
 It includes preprocessing steps, data analysis, model training, and prediction.

+using jupyter notebook and pycharm with language python with pandas ,streamlit

 ## Table of Contents